 If you are visiting Croatia for the first time, you might wonder what driving in Croatia might be like.
 Don't worry about it!
-Here in this guide, you will find all information you need to know if you plan to drive in Croatia.
+Here in this guide, you will find all information you need if you plan to drive in Croatia.

 The best way to explore Croatia is by car.
 No doubt about that!
 The country is small, roads are generally in good condition, and you can simply see so much even if you plan to visit Croatia only for a short period of time.